-Strategy Action Performance Measure 2018/19 2019/20 2020/21 Responsible area Improve and sustain staff and Elected Member awareness of access and inclusion issues and Provide training on identified access and inclusion issues for staff twice per Access and inclusion training is made available to staff twice annually. • • • Human Resources supported by Community Development. improve skills to provide a good service to people of all abilities. year.
+Strategy Action Performance Measure 2018/19 2019/20 2020/21 Responsible area Improve and sustain staff and Elected Member awareness of access and inclusion issues and improve skills to provide for staff twice per Access and inclusion training is made available to staff twice annually.
+1 1 1 Human Resources supported by Community Development. improve skills to provide a good service to people of all abilities. year.
 Eg. Training on accessible events, training on accessible websites.
-A minimum of 30 City staff members participate in access and inclusion training annually. • 1 • Provide training on access and inclusion for Managers and Executives.
+A minimum of 30 City staff members participate in access and inclusion training annually.
+1 1 1 Provide training on access and inclusion for Managers and Executives.
 Provide two sessions over two years of access and inclusion training for Managers and Executives.
-1 1 Office of the CEO and Human Resources supported by Community Development.
-100% of Managers and Executives attend an access and inclusion training session within a two year period. • ✓
+1 J Office of the CEO and Human Resources supported by Community Development.
+100% of Managers and Executives attend an access and inclusion training session within a two year period.
+5 5